 I wanted that for myself.

 I went out that day and bought myself a new Bible that I loved.
 This week the binding on that Bible tore.
-A bittersweet, but a proud reminder of the day I committed to using this Bible six years ago.
-It’s filled with notes and bookmarks and prayers and photocopied diagrams and maps.
+A bittersweet, but proud reminder of the day I committed to using this Bible six years ago.
+It’s filled with notes, bookmarks, prayers, photocopied diagrams, and maps.

-I love opening it because it feels alive with purpose and meaning and motivation.
+I love opening it because it feels alive with purpose, meaning, and motivation.

-When choosing a Bible, you need to consider the different versions.
-If you’re new to this, you may be confused by the variety.
+When choosing a Bible, you need to consider the different versions or translations.
+If you’re new to this, then you may be confused by the variety.
 I grew up on NIV so I use it the most.
 However, when I’m at church, people come in the doors with all kinds of versions and I love hearing the same verse in different ways.

 So why are there so many?
 When the Bible was translated from the original Greek and Hebrew, there was room for interpretation.
-Some translations are a literal word for word while some are a complete paraphrase.
-Others combine the two concepts of words and ideas.
-I suggest you use multiple versions for comparison, and the good news is many apps and websites will do that for you for free!
-(Check Out YouVersion and Bible Gateway for starters)
+Some translations are literal word for word while some are complete paraphrases.
+Others combine the two concepts of words and ideas so I suggest you use multiple versions for comparison.
+The good news is many apps and websites will do that for you for free!
+For example, check out YouVersion and Bible Gateway.

 Ready to start choosing a Bible?
 There are so many types to choose from.
 Here are a few of my favorites:

-Parallel Bibles offer multiple versions for side-by-side comparisons.
+Parallel Bibles offer multiple versions for side-by-side comparisons so that you can get more understanding on the meaning of verses.

 These devotionals throughout the Bible geared specifically toward women are so diverse!
 Lots to choose from.

-Journaling Bibles are super trendy right now and useful for people like me who love to doodle and write.
+Journaling Bibles are useful for people like me who love to doodle and write.
 They come in all formats, from full blank pages to guided lines in the margins, so check out a few different styles.

 Reference Bibles usually come with detailed concordance and/or commentary.
 A concordance is basically an index of words and topics that will point you to specific verses.
-Commentaries vary from footnotes to full studies explaining difficult concepts or providing background for a reference.
+In contrast, commentaries vary from footnotes to full studies explaining difficult concepts or providing background for reference.

 I love the visuals in the Quickview Bible.
-It’s an NIV Bible alongside infographics to help you organize your thoughts as you learn the facts of the Bible.
-Includes reoccurrences of numbers in the Bible, and timelines of major characters.
+It’s an NIV Bible alongside infographics in order to help you organize your thoughts as you learn the facts of the Bible.
+In addition, it includes reoccurrences of numbers in the Bible and timelines of major characters.

 These Archaeological Bibles are for anyone who loves reading up on bible history and watching the History Channel.
-Any discoveries are documented in these color photo-filled Bible.
+Any recent discoveries are also documented in these color photo-filled Bible.

 Keep studying, friends!